csi-greifflab/Absolut/README.md

-Help for installing these libraries (especially in Windows) is provided in the documentation It is possible to use only qt or only freeglut by #define ALLOW_GRAPHICS or #define NO_QT in common.h
+Help for installing these libraries (especially in Windows) is provided in the documentation It is possible to use only qt or only freeglut by #define ALLOW_GRAPHICS or #define NOQT in common.h
 ```bash
 cd src
 make		#This creates both Absolut and AbsolutNoLib